sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 };
 ```

-With this config you are telling the CLI to:
+With this config, you are telling the CLI to:

-- Use `config/database.json` file for config settings;
+- Use the `config/database.json` file for config settings;
 - Use `db/models` as models folder;
 - Use `db/seeders` as seeders folder;
-- Use `db/migrations` as migrations folder.
+- Use `db/migrations` as the migrations folder.

 ### Dynamic configuration

 The configuration file is by default a JSON file called `config.json`.
-But sometimes you need a dynamic configuration, for example to access environment variables or execute some other code to determine the configuration.
+But sometimes you need a dynamic configuration, for example, to access environment variables or execute some other code to determine the configuration.

 Thankfully, the Sequelize CLI can read from both `.json` and `.js` files.
-This can be setup with `.sequelizerc` file.
+This can be setup with the `.sequelizerc` file.
 You just have to provide the path to your `.js` file as the `config` option of your exported object:

 ```js
 const path = require('path');